NativeScript/docs/content/tutorials/build-a-master-detail-app-with-react.md

 ![Home page layout breakdown](/assets/images/tutorial/tutorial-example-app-master-breakdown.png)

-The home page can be divided into two main parts, the action bar with the title and the scrollable main content area with the cards (we will talk about the cards in the next section).
-Let's start with creating the action bar with the title.
+The home page can be divided into two main parts, the ActionBar with the title and the scrollable main content area with the cards (we will talk about the cards in the next section).
+Let's start with creating the ActionBar with the title.
 Open `Navigator.tsx` and add the following code:

 ```tsx{17-19,24-26}
 // src/components/Navigator.tsx